johndeu/BUILD2018/Azure Media v3/README.md

 ## ARM Templates
 Example **/ARM Templates** show how to create a Media Services account, Transform for encoding and video analysis, and Live Events for streaming.

-## .NET Samples
+## .NET Core Sample
-The .NET Samples folder contains a set of samples showing how to use Transforms, Jobs, Live Outputs, and Event Grid notifications.
+The **/NETCore** folder contains a quickstart sample showing how to use Transforms, and Jobs.

 ## EventGrid
-The EventGrid folder contains several examples of working with Event Grid with Media Services
+The **/EventGrid** folder contains a basic C# Webhook Azure Function for use with Event Grid.

+## Node.js
+The **/Node** folder contains a quickstart sample demonstrating how to use the VideoAnalyzer preset.